 The most intensive are the regional level co-operations of NUPS, including numerous bilateral and multilateral partnerships and activities under different frameworks, such as IMAF, Fourlog, NISPAcee, CeeGOV, Erasmus+, Twinning or EuropeAid.
 One of the most important and most successful regional co-operation is achieved in the field of military sciences, in which the International Military Forum (IMAF) and the Erasmus KA2 Strategic Partnership project aims to strengthen regional cooperation, including the elaboration of a common international module.

-The global dimension was a not completely exploited territory in the internationalisation of NUPS in the beginnings, thus new partnerships, the extension of the Erasmus+ programme to non-European countries and the launch of the Stipendium Hungaricum governmental scholarship programme gave a new impetus in the field.
+Global dimension was a territory within NUPS's internationalisation not completely exploited in the beginnings, thus new partnerships, the extension of the Erasmus+ programme to non-European countries and the launch of the Stipendium Hungaricum governmental scholarship programme gave a new impetus in the field.
 At first Chinese, Russian and African institutions became key partners of NUPS, reflecting the Hungarian government’s foreign policies, “Opening to the East” and “Opening to the South”.
-The scope of partners broadened significantly due to the different mobility programmes, the institution successfully was awarded Erasmus+ grants to conduct exchange programmes with Israeli, Kazakhstani, Azeri, Egyptian or South-African partner institutions along with the existing Russian and Chinese partners.
+The scope of partners broadened significantly due to the different mobility programmes, the institution was successfully awarded Erasmus+ grants to conduct exchange programmes with Israeli, Kazakhstani, Azeri, Egyptian or South-African partner institutions along with the existing Russian and Chinese partners.
 The student body of NUPS was enriched due to the Good Governance and Stipendium Hungaricum governmental scholarships, students from Georgia, Cambodia, Iraq, Moldova, China, Mongolia, Palestine and other Asian and African countries enrolled to conduct master or doctoral studies.

 Strategic goals of internationalisation